Anton-Jiayuan-MA/anton-jiayuan-ma.github.io/_pages/about.md

 I am a postgraduate student at the [University of Sydney](https://www.sydney.edu.au/), majoring in Data Science with a specialization in Machine Learning.

 I have recently embarked on my research journey in the world of Natural Language Processing (NLP).
-I am particularly interested in applying NLP to Social Sciences, aspiring to contribute to building a better society through this field.
+One of my research interests is to improve the performance of LLMs in conversational scenarios.
+Many dialogues occur in my past teamwork experiences, work internships, and daily life.
+These dialogues can be highly professional, such as business negotiations or financial analyses, or quite ordinary, such as dates or bargaining.
+The potential value of LLMs lies in adopting appropriate strategies and producing suitable outputs in the proper context to achieve specific objectives.
+Considering my educational background in AI and Social Science, another of my research interests is to expand the application of NLP to a broader field so that NLP can empower more disciplines and make NLP more socially valuable and commercially valuable.

 Currently, I am delving deeper into research and actively seeking opportunities for research internships